OpenMoonRay/openmoonray-docs/docs/user-reference/performance.md

 ## Adaptive Error Tesselation
 The `adaptive_error` setting on geometry is off by default (set to 0) resulting in uniform tessellation.
-Depending on the `mesh_resolution` setting, the geometry may be overtessellated for it's distance from the camera.
+Depending on the `mesh_resolution` setting, the geometry may be over-tessellated for it's distance from the camera.
 Turning `adaptive_error` on sets the maximum allowable difference in pixels for subdivison mesh adaptive tessellation.
 Each final tessellated edge won't be longer than n pixels if adaptive error is set to n.
 Adaptive tessellation is not supported for instances.